contributte/apitte-openapi/.docs/README.md

 ## Configuration

-You can configure SwaggerUi panel with few optional parameters.
+You can configure Swagger UI with a few optional parameters.

 ```yaml
 api: